Global Philanthropists Circle

 -- David Rockefeller, Co-Founder of the Global Philanthropists Circle

-The Global Philanthropists Circle (GPC) is a dynamic network of leading philanthropic families from across the world committed to using their time, influence and resources to fight global poverty and social injustice.
-Founded in 2001 by Peggy Dulany, Synergos' Chair, and her father, David Rockefeller, the GPC increases the impact of members' philanthropy and allows them to become more effective social investors by offering opportunities for learning and collaboration.
-Currently, the GPC consists of more than 75 families, including about 250 individual philanthropists from more than 25 countries.
+Founded in 2001 by Peggy Dulany, Synergos’ Chair, and her father, David Rockefeller, the GPC increases the impact of members’ philanthropy and allows them to become more effective social investors by offering opportunities for learning and collaboration.
+The GPC consists of about 100 families, including about 250 individual philanthropists from more than 25 countries.

 The GPC is a unique opportunity for philanthropists seeking to make lasting change in the lives of poor and marginalized people.
 Unlike any other philanthropic forum, the GPC allows members to learn from their peers and forge new relationships that can dramatically move their work forward.